Insurance and Payment Options

 When to Get Help for Psychosis

-Getting help for psychosis can be challenging for someone with mental health conditions that include psychosis or a psychotic disorder because they may not believe they need help.
+Getting help, especially early intervention care, for psychosis can be challenging for someone with mental health conditions that include psychosis or a psychotic disorder because they may not believe they need help.
 The presence of a hallucination or delusion creates a challenge for them to know what is real and what is not.
 They may not believe they have these symptoms, which makes it difficult to understand why they need help.

 However, when the symptoms become dangerous to themself or others, it is time to get help.
 Often, the symptoms of psychosis or a psychotic disorder are so overwhelming that someone experiencing severe symptoms thinks of ways to stop or avoid those feelings.
 In some cases, this includes suicide or violent behavior.
 When these thoughts and feelings happen, they must contact a mental health or health care provider.
 Ocean View Psychiatric Health Facility can quickly and compassionately provide the supportive care needed.